Nigerian in US Army Sends "Scary" Message Amid Trump's Threat, Video Trends: "We're Coming"

 Her statement comes amid comments from the US president, Donald Trump, who threatened to take significant action against the Nigerian government over the alleged genocide of Christians.

-The Nigerian government denied the statement of the US president and dismissed the genocide claims.
-President Bola Tinubu stated that the government recognizes all faiths and promotes unity in the country.
-Despite this, Trump has continued to issue threats
+The Nigerian government denied Trump's statement and dismissed the genocide claims.
+President Bola Tinubu stated that the government recognises all faiths and promotes unity in the country.
+Despite this, Trump has continued to issue threats.

 Read also